 - Blowing agents

-Some of these are used as aides in the manufacturing process - making sure the plastics don’t stick to molds and the like.
+Some of these are used as aids in the manufacturing process - making sure the plastics don’t stick to molds and the like.
 Some are for aesthetic purposes and help maintain the appearance of the plastic - like helping it keep its intended shape, keeping oxidation from degrading the material, and preventing unsightly scratches or blemishes.
-Others in the list are used to reduce static on the surface, help foams expand to a prescribed firmness (blowing agents), and to make sure the polymer blends that might be used are able to work together in the plastic that is derived from their amalgamation.
+Others in the list are used to reduce static on the surface, help foams expand to a prescribed firmness (blowing agents), and make sure the polymer blends that might be used are able to work together in the plastic that is derived from their amalgamation.

 There are many more additives used in polymers that we won’t get into here, but here’s a more exhaustive list that also outlines their functions.